-Introduction: Rick & Morty Portal Gun (Arduino & 3D Printer Project)
+Introduction: Rick and Morty Portal Gun (Arduino and 3D Printer Project)

 Welcome to my first big 3D print project!

 This Instructables will explain all the steps you will need to flow to build yourself a working portal gun like Ricks! for roughly £35!